-Based on data from the MPG/ESO 2.2-metre telescope at the La Silla Observatory in Chile, Igor Chekalin created this award winning image of the reflection nebula Messier 78.
+Based on data from the MPG/ESO 2.2-meter telescope at the La Silla Observatory in Chile, Igor Chekalin created this award-winning image of the reflection nebula Messier 78.

-This new image of Messier 78 from the MPG/ESO 2.2-metre telescope at the La Silla Observatory is based on data selected by Igor Chekalin in his winning entry to the Hidden Treasures competition .
+This new image of Messier 78 from the MPG/ESO 2.2-meter telescope at the La Silla Observatory is based on data selected by Igor Chekalin in his winning entry to the Hidden Treasures competition.

 The pale blue tint seen in the nebula in this picture is an accurate representation of its dominant color.
 Blue hues are commonly seen in reflection nebulae because of the way the starlight is scattered by the tiny dust particles that they contain: the shorter wavelength of blue light is scattered more efficiently than the longer wavelength red light.

 This image contains many other striking features apart from the glowing nebula.
 A thick band of obscuring dust stretches across the image from the upper left to the lower right, blocking the light from background stars.
 In the bottom right corner, many curious pink structures are also visible, which are created by jets of material being ejected from stars that have recently formed and are still buried deep in dust clouds.

 Two bright stars, HD 38563A and HD 38563B, are the main powerhouses behind Messier 78.
 However, the nebula is home to many more stars, including a collection of about 45 low-mass, young stars (less than 10 million years old) in which the cores are still too cool for hydrogen fusion to start, known as T Tauri stars.
 Studying T Tauri stars is important for understanding the early stages of star formation and how planetary systems are created.